nodejs/node/doc/api/n-api.md

 - `napi_ok` if the API succeeded.

 #### Description
-This method allows you to call a JavaScript function object from your native add-on.
+This method allows you to call a JavaScript function object from a native add-on.
 This is an primary mechanism of calling back *from* the add-on's native code *into* JavaScript.
 For special cases like calling into JavaScript after an async operation, see [`napi_make_callback`](#napi_make_callback).